Type 99 light machine gun: Variants

 A limited production version of the Type 99 was produced for paratroopers, but had no known special designation.
 It had a detachable stock and a forward-folding pistol grip.
 For deployment, the barrel and butt were detached from the gun, the pistol grip and bipod folded, and the entire set packed into a carrying bag.

 The Type 99 can be modified to fire 7.62×51mm NATO ammunition.
 Only a barrel replacement is required.

+The first prototype of the Type 62 GPMG was completed in October 1956.
+The appearance of the prototype at that time was very similar to the Type 99 light machine gun, with a flash hider and a forward-facing carrying handle like the Type 99 LMG, and was like a Type 99 modified to belt-feed 30-06 (7.62x63 mm round) specifications.
+Afterwards, it was changed to 7.62x51mm NATO ammunition specifications (7.62x51mm round), and several prototypes were made, including the NITTOKU Type 14 in 1958 and Type 15 in 1960, and after various tests, it was provisionally adopted as the Type 62 7.62mm machine gun in 1962 (see :ja:62式7.62mm機関銃#開発).